Motivational Quotes: 25 Great Ones You’ve Never Heard Of

 25 Great Motivational Quotes You’ve Never Heard Of

-1. “A successful man is one who can lay a firm foundation with the bricks others have thrown at him” – David Brinkley
+1. A successful man is one who can lay a firm foundation with the bricks others have thrown at him – David Brinkley

 Too many people when coming under attack crumble when instead they could view that attack/criticism as a way to grow and mature and come back stronger.
 Brinkley nails this aspect.

-2. “Defeat is not the worst of failures.
-Not to have tried is the true failure” – George Edward Woodberry
+2. Defeat is not the worst of failures.
+Not to have tried is the true failure – George Edward Woodberry

 You know that, right?
 Trying and failing sucks, but never trying because you were scared of failure sucks about a gazillion times more.
 Don’t fear failure.

-3. “If at first you don’t succeed, try, try again.
+3. If at first, you don’t succeed, try, try again.
 Then quit.
-There’s no point in being a damn fool about it” – W. C. Fields
+There’s no point in being a damn fool about it – W. C. Fields

 This may almost seem anti-motivational, but it really isn’t.
 Sometimes we have to accept that we are on the wrong path and no amount of forging forward will help.
 Sometimes we just have bad ideas that need dumping.

 3b.
-“Any change, even a change for the better, is always accompanied by drawbacks and discomforts” – Arnold Bennett
+Any change, even a change for the better, is always accompanied by drawbacks and discomforts – Arnold Bennett

-That’s why this blog was originally called The Discomfort Zone, because it’s almost impossible to change without going through some discomfort.
+That’s why this blog was originally called The Discomfort Zone because it’s almost impossible to change without going through some discomfort.
 Embrace change, embrace discomfort because if you don’t, you’re screwed.

-4. “If you don’t like something, change it.
-If you can’t change it, change your attitude” – Maya Angelou
+4. If you don’t like something, change it.
+If you can’t change it, change your attitude – Maya Angelou

 Sheer brilliance because when you think about it, those are the only two sensible options open to you.

-5. “All men of action are dreamers” – James Huneker
+5. All men of action are dreamers – James Huneker

-6. “If we were to select the most intelligent, imaginative, energetic, and emotionally stable third of mankind, all races would be present” – Franz Boas
+6. If we were to select the most intelligent, imaginative, energetic, and emotionally stable third of mankind, all races would be present – Franz Boas

-7. “Be more concerned with your character than your reputation, because your character is what you really are, while your reputation is merely what others think you are” – John Wooden.
+7. Be more concerned with your character than your reputation, because your character is what you really are, while your reputation is merely what others think you are – John Wooden.

-It seems to me that too many people spend too long, trying to live up to, or create a reputation, rather than being themselves.
+It seems to me that too many people spend too long, trying to live up to or create a reputation, rather than being themselves.

-8. “You grow up the day you have your first real laugh–at yourself ” — Ethel Barrymore
+8. You grow up the day you have your first real laugh at yourself — Ethel Barrymore